2021–22 Muktijoddha Sangsad KC season: December

-On 2 December Muktijoddha Sangsad KC has meet against Saif Sporting Club and they defeated by 3–2 goals.
+On 2 December Muktijoddha Sangsad KC met Saif Sporting Club and they defeated them 3–2.
 Early goals by Foysal Ahmed Fahim, Nasirul Islam gave lead SSC before half time.
 In the second half Saif SC Sazzad Hossain gave the 3-0 lead.
 In the 85 & 90 minutes two goals by Japanese forward Tetsuaki Misawa of Muktijoddha Sangsad KC give them hope but before last whistle of referee they won't managed win or draw.

 On 6 December Muktijoddha Sangsad KC drew 1–1 goals against Bangladesh Army football team.
 On 8 minutes Egyptian forward Ahmed Samsaldin gave lead and with the lead finished first half.
 In the send half on 87 minutes goal by Bangladesh Army Shamimul Haque level the scored both teams share points.

 On 26 December Muktijoddha Sanhsad KC lost 3–0 to Sheikh Jamal DC by FIFA Walkover laws.
 The match scheduled to play but the club withdrew their name from the tournament.

 On 28 December Muktijoddha Sanhsad KC lost 3–0 to Rahmatganj MFS by FIFA Walkover laws.
 The match scheduled to play following date but the club withdrew their name from the tournament.
 As per FIFA Walkover laws opposition club declared winner of the match.